 Contact a personal injury lawyer who has plenty of experience in handling auto and car accident claims.
 At Frankl Kominsky, our team of dedicated personal injury attorneys are available to assist you with your personal injury claim.
 Let us help you fight for the compensation you deserve.

 If you are contacted by an insurance agency on behalf of the party at-fault, avoid giving a recorded statement or signing any documents without speaking to your attorney.Florida Statute of Limitations: Car Accidents

 The amount of time you have to file a claim for damages is determined by the Florida Statute of Limitations.
 If you are planning to file for personal injuries and/or property damage, the following timelines may be applicable:

-- For both property damage and personal injuries, the statute allows a period of four years from the date of the accident to file a claim.
+- For both property damage and personal injuries, the statute allows a period of two years from the date of the accident to file a claim.